php/policies/feature-proposals.rst

 RFC as soon as possible and no later than the announcement of the results of the vote.

-The voting period MUST be at least two weeks (336 hours), but MAY be up to four weeks (e.g. to avoid conflicts with well-known holiday periods).
+The voting period MUST be at least 14 days, but MAY be up to 28 days (e.g. to avoid conflicts with well-known holiday periods).

 Due to the significance of the end-of-year holidays for a majority of the world, the voting period MUST NOT start and MUST NOT end in the period between